 Tour the ‘Venice of America’ when you purchase a day pass with Water Taxi in Fort Lauderdale.
 With 11 stops and the option of purchasing hop-on-hop-off tickets, your entire family can go on a sightseeing tour on the water.
 Listen to the Captain and Crew narrate as you go from stop to stop.
 Purchase your tickets online and track when the next Fort Lauderdale Water Taxi will arrive.
 Oh, and children 5 and under are free!

 Sign your kids up for a day at Funky Fish Ocean Camp where they can spend the day in the water with CPR certified instructors, while you have a few hours to yourself.
 Geared toward children ages 4-17 and an instructor-to-child ratio of 1 to 7, this award-winning day camp might be just what your family is looking for.

-Funky Fish Ocean Camp is perfect for vacationing families offering a 6-hour day camp experience where your kids will be able to snorkel, boogie board, do crafts, and eat lunch while you have a chance to go shopping or just relax on the beach.
+Funky Fish Ocean Camp is perfect for vacationing families offering a 6-hour day camp experience where your kids will be able to snorkel, boogie board, do crafts, and eat lunch while you have a chance to go shopping or just relax on Fort Lauderdale beaches.
 Click here to learn more.

 Flamingo Gardens – Botanical Gardens and Everglades Wildlife Sanctuary

 From the wildlife sanctuary and botanical gardens to the wildlife encounter shows and narrator tram tours, there are many things for families to enjoy at Flamingo Gardens in Fort Lauderdale.
 Instead of a zoo, visit this popular non-profit destination to experience some of South Florida’s unique plants and animals.